kaleabmelkie/meseret/README.md

 ## Language

 Your application code is recommended to be written in [TypeScript](https://www.npmjs.com/package/typescript) when you use this framework.
-Below here are some basic implementation examples:

 ## A Simple `ServerApp`